Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 ---
 title: "Case Management - Workflow"
 linkTitle: "Workflow"
+tags: [workflow]
+categories: []
 weight: -13
 description: >-
   Overview and "How to" generate a Workflow to facilitate the verification of the administration process.
 ---

-A workflow is an administrative process that consists in verifying, in this case the incomming data, before enabling a predefined mechanism and setting it from undone to done, inactive to active or pending to approved.
+A workflow is an administrative process that consists of verifying and validaing a information or data before  enabling or approving a predefined step.
+Such a step may be setting a status from undone to done, inactive to active or to approved.

-In this given use case, a workflow will be created that works as follows:
+In this example use case, a workflow will be created that works as follows:

 1. A file gets uploaded to the File Storage (MinIO)
-2. Once the file verified and approved by "admin"
+2. The file is verified and approved by the user with "admin" rights
 3. The package/execution gets triggered

 #### Getting Started

-1. On the left side menu, click on Workflows to open dropdown
+1. On the left side navigation, click on Workflows to expand the menu
 2. Click on List Workflows
 3. Click on "+Add" to create a workflow

 ![](/images/list_workflows.png)

-**Note that before starting to input the values for the workflow, the JSON file needs to be edited:**
+*Note that before starting to input the values for the workflow, the JSON file needs to be edited:*

-**1. "package_id" in the JSON file which is the "Uuid (unique user ID)" in the predefined package/execution**
+1. "package_id" in the JSON file which is the "Uuid (unique user ID)" in the predefined package/execution

-**2. package_name" in the JSON file which is also called "Package Name" in the predefined package/execution**
+2. package_name" in the JSON file which is also called "Package Name" in the predefined package/execution

 ![](/images/uuid_packagename_edit_json.png)